TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "LQ - [Click to show/hide]"

-    A collection of known Low Quality groups that are often banned from the the top trackers because their lack of quality.
+    A collection of known Low Quality groups that are often banned from the the top trackers due to their lack of quality releases.

 ??? example "JSON - [Click to show/hide]"